Image courtesy govnews.com.au

 If you elect to be prosecuted and plead guilty to an offence that attracts demerit points, under Section 98B (4) of the Motor Vehicles Act 1959 (SA), an application to reduce the number of demerit points an offence incurs can be made.
 This is if the offence is classed as trifling or it is deemed there was proper cause to do so.
 It must be noted that the Court has said it will only take into account the circumstances of the offence, and not the personal circumstances of the individual when making a decision to reduce demerit points.

 If you believe you have a valid reason to challenge a fine, it is important not to pay the fine and to contact Scammell & Co. as soon as possible to speak with a solicitor experienced in dealing with police and traffic matters.

 Nobody likes receiving a speeding ticket.
 For a start, the fines are expensive and a complete waste of money.
-Furthermore, the demerit points put your ability to drive in jeopardy, which at worst may have negative consequences on your ability to earn a living, and at best be a major inconvenience on your day-to-day activities.
+Furthermore, the demerit points put your ability to drive in jeopardy, which at worst may have negative consequences on your ability to earn a living, and at best be a major inconvenience to your day-to-day activities.
 For what it’s worth here are our top 10 tips for avoiding a speeding fine: